edwardfxiao/react-custom-flag-select/README.md

 # Codesandbox Examples
 * <a href="https://codesandbox.io/s/jvw9nvyzv">Playground</a>

+# Thanks
 #### This project is inspired by <a href="https://github.com/ekwonye-richard/react-flags-select">ekwonye-richard/react-flags-select</a>
 #### Flag images: <a href="https://github.com/ekwonye-richard/react-flags-select/tree/master/flags">https://github.com/ekwonye-richard/react-flags-select/tree/master/flags</a>

+# why another flag select?
+This component supports fully customized html.
+It only focus on the data you provide and handle the **country code** or **area code** only.
+Not like <a href="https://github.com/mukeshsoni/react-telephone-input">react-telephone-input</a> validate whole value along with the phone number without separation from 'area code' and 'phone number', which sometimes could be really painful when you are trying to handle them in your own way.

+In case the **country code** or the **area code** or even the **flags** might be wrong inside a library, why don't providing them yourself?

 # Docs Link
 [ReactCustomFlagSelect](#ReactCustomFlagSelect)